“Why Brand Guidelines are important?”

 Rules and Standards

 A key purpose of your branding guide is for all stakeholders to have an aligned vision when it comes to the values of the company and how the company needs to be represented.
 Brand guidelines will include information regarding the design elements of the brand.
-This is especially useful for content creators as there are rules to follow on:
+This is especially useful for content creators as there are rules to follow:

 - What colours to use?